FOSTERING AN ATMOSPHERE OF HOSPITALITY AND JUSTICE IN THE FRANCISCAN TRADITION

 –Those who are in imminent danger of deportation and are trying to keep their family together.

-–Those who seek the assistance of a 12 step program to deal with addiction (Sundays at 4:00pm in the library)
+–Those who seek the assistance of a 12 step program to deal with addiction (Sundays at 4:00pm in the small conference room.)